HotCakeX/Privacy-Anonymity-Compartmentalization/README.md

 You cannot stay private and hidden from agencies with global reach such as NSA, CIA, Mossad and other western intelligence agencies, the same people that prevent the civilized part of the world from turning into terrorists' paradise.
 If they **really** want you, then there must be good reason(s) for it, and they can get you anywhere you go.

-As a privacy-conscious person, you should be clear and discerning about who your allies and adversaries are.
+As a privacy-conscious person, you should be clear and discerning about who your [^1]allies and adversaries are.
 You should not look at the subject from a single point of view and fail to see the bigger picture which is the real world and what happens in it.

 </p>